Hali Long

-Hali Moriah Candido Long (born January 21, 1995) is a professional women's footballer who plays as a center-back and captains PFF Women's League club Kaya–Iloilo.
-Born in the United States, she also captains the Philippines women's national team.
-She is currently on loan at College of Asian Scholars.
+Hali Moriah Candido Long (born January 21, 1995) is a professional women's footballer who plays as a center-back for Brisbane Roar of the A-League Women.
+Born in the United States, she captains the Philippines women's national team.

 Early life and education

 Hali Long was born in Cape Girardeau, Missouri, to Lilie Candido and David Long.
 She studied at Francis Howell North High School in St. Charles, lettering in all four years in her secondary education and at the University of Arkansas at Little Rock.
 She was named to the Sun Belt Conference Commissioner's List for maintaining a GPA (grade point average) of 3.0 or better for the 2013–14 and 2014–15 school years.

 Career

 Youth and college

 Long played for the under-18 team of Lou Fusz-Wipke, helping the youth club win three state championships.
 She played for the Little Rock Trojans women's soccer team from 2013 to 2016.
 She made her first career assist in 2014 against Southern and her first career goal in 2016 against Memphis.
 In 2015 she played the most minutes among players of the Little Rock Trojans women's soccer team.
 She also started every game, one of only three players on that year's roster to do so.